grafana/agent/docs/sources/flow/install/linux.md

 ---
 title: Linux systems
-weight: 115
+weight: 300
 ---

 # Install Grafana Agent Flow on Linux systems

-Grafana Agent Flow can be installed on various AMD64 and ARM64 Linux systems:
+Grafana Agent Flow can be installed as a systemd service on various AMD64 and ARM64 Linux systems:

 * [Debian-based systems](#install-on-debian-based-systems)
 * [RedHat-based systems](#install-on-redhat-based-systems)